electrify-7/MIPS_Processor/readme.md

 ---
 ### Attribution

 The images used in this document are sourced from [https://www.cise.ufl.edu/~mssz/CompOrg/CDA-proc.html](https://www.cise.ufl.edu/~mssz/CompOrg/CDA-proc.html).
-For more details and an excellent resource to study MIPS processors, please visit the abovementioned UwU!
+For more details and an excellent resource to study MIPS processors, please visit the abovementioned!

 ---